dbcli/pgcli/docs/pages/full_screen_apps.rst

 the adaptor between the two.

-The :class:`~prompt_toolkit.layout.containers.Window` class also takes care of scrolling the content if needed.
+The :class:`~prompt_toolkit.layout.containers.Window` class also takes care of scrolling the content and wrapping the lines if needed.

+Finally, there is the :class:`~prompt_toolkit.layout.layout.Layout` class which wraps the whole layout.
+This is responsible for keeping track of which window has the focus.

 Here is an example of a layout that displays the content of the default buffer on the left, and displays ``"Hello world"`` on the right.
 In between it shows a